-Alex Hinds, Agency Director, summarized the staff report and recommended that after review of the administrative record and conduct of a public hearing; the hearing be continued to Monday, May 17, 2004 at 1:45 p.m.
+Alex Hinds, Agency Director, summarized the staff report and recommended that, after review of the administrative record and conduct of a public hearing, the hearing be continued to Monday, May 17, 2004 at 1:00 p.m.
 He then provided a brief overview of the Built Environment Element that included the following:

 - Framework

 - Vision

 - Key Trends

 - Housing

 - Housing Opportunity Sites

 - Commercial/Non-Residential Build-out

-- St. Vincent's Silveira
+- St. Vincent's/Silveira

 - San Quentin Reuse

 - San Rafael Rock Quarry

 - Key Issues

 - Goal CD-1: Environmental corridor land use framework

-Peter Banning, Executive Officer, Marin County LAFCO, stated that one primary roles of LAFCO is to adopt Spheres of Influence (SOI) or boundary plans for each City/Town, and establish Special Service Districts.
+Peter Banning, Executive Officer, Marin County LAFCO, stated that one of the primary roles of LAFCO is to adopt Spheres of Influence (SOI) or boundary plans for each City/Town, and Special Districts.
 Currently, LAFCO is required to review and update those boundary plans every five years.
-Most Spheres of Influence and Special Districts in Marin County were adopted in the 1980s at which time the definition was "a SOI is a plan for the ultimate boundary and service area of a local government agency."
+Most Spheres of Influence in Marin County were adopted in the 1980s at which time the definition was "a SOI is a plan for the ultimate boundary and service area of a local government agency."
 However, in the early 1990s the legislature amended that definition to state, "a plan for the probable boundary and service area of a local agency."
 He interpreted this to be that SOIs should be more realistic, more achievable, especially discussing the boundary of the City.
-He stated that SOIs provide policy basis to determine what local agency is the logical provider of service and whether there should be no urban services provided to areas outside the Eastern Urban Corridor.
-In Southern Marin, LAFCO is reviewing whether there are certain areas currently within cities'/towns' SOIs which should be unincorporated communities, and if so, how would those areas be different than those areas to remain in cities'/towns' SOIs.
-Based on that, it has been recommended that the unincorporated areas of Tam Valley, Strawberry and Marin City be removed from the SOIs of Sausalito, Mill Valley and Tiburon.
+In Southern Marin, LAFCO is reviewing whether there are certain areas currently within cities'/towns' SOIs which should remain unincorporated communities.
+The LAFCO staff is recommending that the unincorporated areas of Marin City, Tam Valley, and Strawberry be removed from the SOIs of Sausalito, Mill Valley and Tiburon.
 Mr. Banning then discussed community characteristics that differentiate Marin City, Tam Valley and Strawberry from smaller unincorporated areas in terms of access and availability of local shopping.
 A report on recommendations for the Southern Marin area has been released and public hearings will begin on Thursday, May 13th and will continue through July.
 Hearings on the recommendations for SOIs for Special Service Districts will begin in July and extend to fall.

-In response to Commissioner Thompson, Mr. Banning stated that the report was also available at : www.LAFCO.Marin.org.
+In response to Commissioner Thompson, Mr. Banning stated that the report was also available at: www.LAFCO.Marin.org.

-Mr. Banning stated, in response to Commissioner Holland, that West Marin was not included in the report.
-Commissioner Holland discussed several unincorporated islands and asked that they be eliminated if possible.
+Mr. Banning stated, in response to Commissioner Holland, that West Marin was included in the report.
+Commissioner Holland discussed several unincorporated islands and asked if they should be eliminated.
 Mr. Banning responded that while those islands made no sense from a boundary point of view, from a sense of community awareness, residents were happy with the Special Service Districts.
-Commissioner Holland asked Mr. Banning if it would make sense to allow LAFCO to draw real boundaries for communities without having to match Special Service District boundaries or Service boundaries.
-Mr. Banning responded that the community in and of itself is a slippery concept.
-He stated that LAFCO's responsibility is to plan boundaries of local government agencies, cites/towns, and Special Districts, but not planning areas.
+Commissioner Holland asked Mr. Banning if it would make sense to allow LAFCO to draw real boundaries for communities without having to match existing boundaries or service areas.
+Mr. Banning responded that LAFCO's responsibility is to plan boundaries of local government agencies, cites/towns, and Special Districts, but not planning areas.
 Furthermore, he noted the importance for the Commission itself to be able to define the planning areas.

 Commissioner Barner stated that Marin County is very unique because of the large number of Special Service Districts, which cause the County not to be able to fully implement good planning concepts.
 However, at the same time the Special Districts are not providing a high-level of satisfactory service.
-Mr. Banning concurred, pointing out that currently there are two water districts that provide service to the entire urbanized area, including the areas in the upland and greenbelt sections.
+Mr. Banning pointed out that currently there are two water districts that provide service to the entire urbanized area, including the areas in the upland and greenbelt sections.
 However, the role of Special Districts is not to provide land use planning services.
 Commissioner Barner stated that his point must be highlighted.